Observable tests of self-interacting dark matter in galaxy clusters: cosmological simulations with SIDM and baryons: Numerical Simulations

 where $v$ is the relative velocity between two DM particles, and $\theta$ the polar scattering angle in the centre of mass frame of the two particles.
 This can be written as \citep{2017MNRAS.467.4719R}

 where $w= m_\phi c / m_\chi$ is a characteristic velocity below which the scattering is roughly isotropic with $\sigma \approx \sigma_0$, and above which the cross-section decreases with increasing velocity, also becoming more anisotropic, favouring scattering by small angles.
 Our velocity-dependent model has $m_\chi = 0.15 \gev$, $m_\phi = 0.28 \kev$ and $\alpha_\chi = 6.74 \times 10^{-6}$, corresponding to $\sigma_0 = 3.04 \cmsg$, $w = 560 \kms$.
-These model parameters were chosen to roughly reproduce the behaviour as a function of velocity of the best-fitting cross-section in \citet{2016PhRvL.116d1302K}, which was shown to successfully explain the density profiles of systems ranging from dwarf galaxies to galaxy clusters.
+These model parameters were chosen to roughly reproduce the behaviour as a function of velocity of the best-fitting cross-section in \citet{2016PhRvL.116d1302K}, which was shown to successfully explain the density profiles of systems ranging from dwarf galaxies to galaxy clusters, though the $\approx 3 \cmsg$ cross-section at low velocities may be in tension with a recent analysis of stellar kinematics in the Draco dwarf galaxy \citep{2018MNRAS.481..860R}.